TosbackCgusBridge-Bot/CGUs-versions/Www/Community Guidelines.md

 Shocking and Disgusting

 The world is a dangerous place.
-Sometimes people do get hurt and itâs inevitable that these events may be documented on YouTube.
-However, itâs not okay to post violent or gory content thatâs primarily intended to be shocking, sensational or disrespectful.
+Sometimes people do get hurt and it’s inevitable that these events may be documented on YouTube.
+However, it’s not okay to post violent or gory content that’s primarily intended to be shocking, sensational or disrespectful.
 If a video is particularly graphic or disturbing, it should be balanced with additional context and information.
 For instance, including a clip from a slaughter house in a video on factory farming may be appropriate.
 However, stringing together unrelated and gruesome clips of animals being slaughtered in a video may be considered gratuitous if its purpose is to shock rather than illustrate.

 Dangerous Illegal Acts

-While it might not seem fair to say you canât show something because of what viewers theoretically might do in response, we draw the line at content thatâs intended to incite violence or encourage dangerous, illegal activities that have an inherent risk of serious physical harm or death.
+While it might not seem fair to say you can’t show something because of what viewers theoretically might do in response, we draw the line at content that’s intended to incite violence or encourage dangerous, illegal activities that have an inherent risk of serious physical harm or death.
 This means not posting videos on things like instructional bomb making, ninja assassin training, sniper attacks, videos that train terrorists, or tips on illegal street racing.
-Any depictions like these should be educational or documentary and shouldnât be designed to help or encourage others to imitate them.
+Any depictions like these should be educational or documentary and shouldn’t be designed to help or encourage others to imitate them.

 Children

 Videos involving children (anyone under the age of 18) are particularly sensitive.
 Videos containing children should never be sexually suggestive or violent.
 Please be cautious when posting something involving a child.
-If youâre sharing a private moment or home movie, consider making it a private video so that only your family and friends can see it.
+If you’re sharing a private moment or home movie, consider making it a private video so that only your family and friends can see it.

 Copyright

 When you create something original, you own the copyright for it.
 Likewise, when other people create content, they may have a copyright to it.
-As a creative community, itâs essential that everyone on YouTube respect the copyrights of others.
-If youâre not sure if something will violate someoneâs copyright, the safest thing to do is to create something completely original, with images and audio youâve created.
-If itâs all yours you never have to worry about copyright—you own it.
-If youâve recorded something from a DVD, videotaped your TV screen, or downloaded a video online, donât post it unless you have permission.
+As a creative community, it’s essential that everyone on YouTube respect the copyrights of others.
+If you’re not sure if something will violate someone’s copyright, the safest thing to do is to create something completely original, with images and audio you’ve created.
+If it’s all yours you never have to worry about copyright—you own it.
+If you’ve recorded something from a DVD, videotaped your TV screen, or downloaded a video online, don’t post it unless you have permission.

 Privacy